-At Stratum Structural Systems, we provide top-notch concrete or brick foundation repair.
+At Stratum Structural Systems, we provide top-notch foundation repair.
 We are adept in finding solutions to common foundation problems, including exterior water issues, cracks on brick and drywall, bowing walls and settling foundations.
 We also perform basement waterproofing and egress window repair.

 Give us a call at (314) 669-3030 to get started.
 You can also fill out our contact form to request a free consultation.